Searching for a source of difference in Gaussian graphical models: Biological validation

-In this case, there are 16 cliques, and thus 16 decompositions of the global null hypothesis.
-Across different decompositions, there are 41 unique local hypotheses.
-We controlled the FWER at $5\%$ level by the min$P$ method with $B=1640$ permutations (the minimal number recommended by the \texttt{SourceSet} package).
-We have thus relied on permutation, rather than asymptotic $p$-values in this case.
-Obtained $p$-values are shown in Table \ref{tab_chimera2}, in which tests whose null hypothesis is rejected are highlighted (the threshold found by min$P$ method was $2.4\times 10^{-3}$).
-The results of these tests are then combined according to \eqref{graphicalseedset}, and the result is represented in Figure \ref{fig:ResultsChimera}.
+The global hypothesis of equality of distributions in the two groups is rejected by the likelihood ratio test ($p$\,-value $=2.06\times 10^{-11}$).
+To estimate $\hat{D}_G$, we decomposed the graph into a succession of cliques.
+There are 16 cliques, and thus 16 decompositions of the global null hypothesis, and 41 unique local hypotheses.
+We controlled the familywise error rate at $5\%$ level by the min$P$ method with $B=1640$ permutations (the minimal number recommended by the \texttt{SourceSet} package).
+We have thus relied on permutation, rather than asymptotic $p$-values.
+Obtained $p$-values are shown in Table \ref{tab_chimera2}.
+The threshold found by min$P$ method was $2.4\times 10^{-3}$.
+The resulting estimate is represented in Figure \ref{fig:ResultsChimera}.
 Highlighted nodes (either gray or red) belong to cliques that result significantly different in two conditions, while the red nodes form the estimated graphical seed set $\hat{D}_G=\left\{25,613,6776\right\}$.
 These three genes, thus, explain the marked difference between the two groups, but their effect does not seem to propagate towards other genes in the network (the majority of white nodes in Figure \ref{fig:ResultsChimera}).